Kathiawar: Natural resources

-Saurashtra has been a flourishing region and rich in natural resources since ancient times, while having gone through several droughts especially during the 20th century.
-Water resources and its related dynamics have influenced the region and its agro-economy to a certain extent.
-It is found that water was easily available in the region 10 to 15 years ago.
-Ashvin A. Shah, a US-based engineering consultant who conducted a survey in 1998 on water availability in the region, says, "The presence of 700,000 dugwells in Saurashtra region indicates the presence of extensive groundwater aquifers throughout the region.
-This means there is one well for fewer than 20 people or one well every 300 metres".

 Amri Saurashtra went through severe droughts over the years to the extent that people could no longer grow crops, nor did they have drinking water available.
 There has been in recent times a campaign to take up rain water harvesting.

 Significantly, the Check dam campaign from the late 1990s brought almost a drastic change resulting in raising water tables in Saurashtra.
 However, in 2019, the region was hit with a severe drought, affecting 20 districts in Gujarat, and water had to be brought in by tanker from the Sardar Sarovar Dam on the Narmada River.